vitalets/google-translate-api/README.md

 - Spelling correction
 - Language correction
 - Fast and reliable – it uses the same servers that [translate.google.com](https://translate.google.com) uses
-- Wide compatibility through using Fetch for requests
+- Wide compatibility through supporting Fetch, Axios, and custom request functions

 ## Why this fork?
-This fork of a fork [vitalets/google-translate-api](https://github.com/vitalets/google-translate-api) contains several improvements with the primary change being it is written using Fetch instead of Got, allowing for greater compatibility outside of Node.js.
+This fork of a fork [vitalets/google-translate-api](https://github.com/vitalets/google-translate-api) contains several improvements with the primary change being it is written to support various request methods instead of Got, allowing for greater compatibility outside of Node.js.
 It also abandons the outdated `querystring`.

 ## Install

 ```
-npm install google-translate-api-Fetch
+npm install google-translate-api-x
 ```

 ## Usage